alihaydaroglu/suite3d/README.md

 There is a Dockerfile in this repo that successfully builds (`docker build - < Dockerfile`).
 I don't know anything about Docker, but I would love to have this successfully run in a container.
 If you manage to get that working let me know!
 Ideally, this would also include some sort of X host to run napari (https://napari.org/stable/howtos/docker.html#base-napari-image), presumably there is a way to merge the napari-xpra docker image into this one to make that work.

 ## Sample Data
-Here's a sample tiff file to test the code on.
-If you can't access the dropbox let me know, we might need to get Alipasha to add you to the folder. https://www.dropbox.com/sh/qp1otwnipiufjqz/AABf3iEq5ggAUVh0P_WwnuSPa?dl=0
+Here's 3 sample tiff files file to test the code on.
+These are used in Full-Demo-GPU.
+If you can't access the dropbox let me know: https://www.dropbox.com/sh/g5r85jdkhtedumz/AABqPHG5J63-JlrI4erd2107a?dl=0